Eaton Hall, Cheshire: Dennys Hall and the present hall

 By 1960 the hall needed repair and decoration, and dry rot was found in the roof.
 In 1963 Gerald Grosvenor, 4th Duke of Westminster, decided to demolish the main part of the Waterhouse building and the private wing whilst retaining the chapel, clock tower and stables.
 A new building was commissioned by the Duke, who appointed John Dennys, his wife's brother-in-law, as architect.
 Dennys had earlier worked on Saighton Grange on the Eaton estate.

 The intention was to build a modern, manageable home.
 The result was a rectangular, flat-roofed building, faced with white Travertine, its "whiteness [being] a stark contrast to the softness of the Cheshire landscape".
 Its construction began in 1971, it took less than 2 1/2 years to build, and cost £459,000.
 The exterior had a central porte-cochère on the entrance front.
 The house followed an asymmetrical plan, with two storeys plus a basement containing a swimming pool.
 A central two-storey hall gave access to the principal rooms, with the main reception rooms being on the first floor.
 The decor included wall coverings in silk and woodblock floors.

 Subsequently, the Dennys Hall was considered to be unsympathetic to its setting, and it was decided to change its exterior.
 This was undertaken by the Percy Thomas Partnership.
 Work on recasing the Dennys Hall to make it look more like a French château began in 1989 and was completed in 1991.
-The result has not been widely praised; the 2011 Cheshire Pevsner describes the building as "Château style, (Waterhouse's) Eaton style, but also Tesco style".
+The result has not been widely praised; the 2011 Cheshire volume in the Pevsner Buildings of England series describes the building as "Château style, (Waterhouse's) Eaton style, but also Tesco style".